 If you’re struggling to integrate a mobile strategy into your organization’s sales flow, you’re not alone.

-Mobile technology is only as viable as your strategy and execution.
+Mobile technology is only as viable as your digital strategy and execution.
 Don’t expect to offer everything all at once.
 Smart companies have a strategy that accounts for all stages of mobile maturity.
 While every company experience is unique, the origin of most issues with mobile technology lies in the organizational structure surrounding it.

 Orfanos sees a trend among companies adopting cross-functional mobile teams and outperforming those without them.
 When companies develop and market a product across the full stack with their apps, monthly active users consistently rise year to year.